 Janis Ian: "To me it's never been a depressing song.
 It says 'ugly duckling girls like me,' and to me the ugly duckling always turns into a swan.
 It offers hope that there is a world out there of people who understand."

 Getting this on the radio was no easy task.
-No only was it packed with lyrics, but at 4:36, it was about a minute longer than most songs radio stations were playing.
+Not only was it packed with lyrics, but at 3:56, it was about a minute longer than most songs radio stations were playing.
 Janis and her management decided to market it to women, and because radio stations were dominated by men, they had to get creative.
 They sent copies of the song to the program director's wives, then put Janis on every daytime TV show they could.
-It was 6 months of exhausting, grassroots promotion, which paid off when they got a spot on The Tonight Show with Johnny Carson.
+It was six months of exhausting, grassroots promotion, which paid off when they got a spot on The Tonight Show with Johnny Carson.
 This pushed the song over the top and it became a hit.

 This was nominated for five Grammy Awards, the most any female artist had ever been nominated for at the time.
 It won for Best Female Pop Vocal.

 Ian performed this song on the first episode of Saturday Night Live